 Comptroller’s Disaster Resources

-Due to the disaster proclamation, Texans who have property that has been damaged or destroyed by a wildfire may claim an exemption from sales tax on labor charges to repair the damage.
+Texans who have property that has been damaged or destroyed by a disaster may claim an exemption from sales tax on labor charges to repair the damage.

-In addition, business owners affected by the recent wildfires may request an extension of time to file a tax return and pay a tax.
+In addition, business owners affected by the disaster may request an extension of time to file a tax return and pay a tax.
 Extensions will be granted in 30-day increments.
 Additional extensions can be requested up to a 90-day total.

 Complete information concerning disaster-related sales tax exemptions can be found in Publication 94-182.
 Below you will find a list of disaster resources available in the Comptroller's office as well as in other state offices.